muenchhausen/tomcat-confd/README.md

 ## what is it doing?
 Apache Tomcat uses config files e.g. tomcat-users.xml to define access rights to the manager webapp.
 Here the admin user shall be configured centrally, so we can define it within etcd.

-Supported Tomcat configurations in etcd with the prefix tomcat:
+Supported Tomcat configurations that can be done in etcd under the prefix 'tomcat':
 - Xmx: maximum heap size
 - Xms: initial heap size
 - username: manager webapp username